Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 What has happened is this.
 Cuis keeps a small kernel by moving optional code into packages.
 This means that the core is smaller and easier to understand.
 It also means that we can learn each package Feature incrementally as we need them.

 As Cuis gets simpler sometimes code we use and rely on gets moved somewhere else!
 That happened to me here.
-The TextEntryMorph was moved into a package in the Packages directory with a Feature name of `#'UI-Entry'`.
+The TextEntryMorph was moved into a package in the Cuis-Smalltalk-UI directory with a Feature name of `#'UI-Entry'`.

 You can do a text search to find such classes.
 In a Linux shell this would be `grep TextEntry --files-with-matches */*.st` but each OS has some text search method.
 You know which directories to check, right?